 Dry Wall Primers

-They have polyvinyl acetate and seal pores on paper surfaces and dried joint compounds.
+They have polyvinyl acetate, seal pores on paper surfaces, and dried joint compounds.
 They prepare the way to paint.
 Drywall primer has a wide range of grades.
 High-quality drywall primer fills in the pores and cracks.
 It works better than paint.
 The Drywall primer gives your wall a smooth appearance.
 It is reliable and economical.

 The standard temperature is 70 degrees and 50% humidity.
 These conditions can still change the duration if they go high or low.
 The paint to be applied on top also determines the time taken.
 The primer paint dries quicker on a cold day than on a hot day.
 The condition of the surface does not affect timing.